 How to Dress Like a Mod

 So what did mods wear?
 They still have the same streamlined, smart look of the original mods, but this time with a rockier edge.
-This guide will show you the key items in a mod’s wardrobe, and give you tips on how to get the mods look of celebrities like Liam Gallagher, Graham Coxon and Paul Weller.
+This guide will show you the key items in a mod’s wardrobe, and give you tips on how to get the mod look like celebrities such as Liam Gallagher, Graham Coxon and Paul Weller.
 Here are our key pieces for you to get the mod look.

 Mod Trench Coat or Parka?